HeleneZablit/website-x0x0/index.md

 </div>

 The strong economic competition gives way to a cut-throat rivalry.
 Each brewery wants to sell more, be the best, especially if they sell beer in the same location.
-Can beers that come from far away compete with the regional preference people might have?
+Can beers that come from far away compete with locals beers that are firmly anchored in their region?

 <div style="display: flex; align-items: center;">